BiteDans/tiktok-backend/README.md

 # Intro

 Tiktok-backend is the backend module for Bytedance Bootcamp Tiktok project.
-We use Go, Hertz, Gorm and Docker to build this server.
+We use Go, Hertz, Gorm and Docker to build this server, GCP to host the project and AWS S3 to store the files.

 The backend (production) is hosted at http://35.206.100.23:8888 on Google Cloud Platform.
 Feel free to test it out.